"""SceneTree: Central manager for the node tree, groups, input routing, and UI focus."""

 """Register ``node`` as a persistent singleton attached to the tree.

-The node enters the tree and runs ``ready()`` immediately.
+The node enters the tree and runs ``on_ready()`` immediately.
 Unlike a

 ``tree.autoloads[name]``.
 Autoloads survive ``change_scene()``, making